310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% bubble Kuro %}
 “Chaos,” he says… It’s just a manga… I don’t get it.

-Hrm, lemme see… “Big Hit!
+Hm, lemme see… “Big Hit!
 The New Sensation ★ Romcom in an Academy!
 ‘Answer &amp; Masters’, or ‘Ansters’ for short”…?[^1]

-Never heard of it… What on earth?
+Never heard of it… The hell?
 {% endbubble %}

 ## The Correct Answer and The Authors 2